On the biautomaticity of CAT(0) triangle-square groups: Second example

 It is clear that for every vertex $w$ of $F$ the induced map of the links is injective.
 Therefore $F$ embeds in the universal cover $\wtl{X_2}$. \end{proof}

 \begin{lm} Each of the flats $F_{2n-1}$ for $n\in \NN_+$ embeds in the universal cover $\wtl{X_2}$. \end{lm}

-\begin{proof} By lemma \ref{flat_embedding} to show that $F_{2n-1}$ embeds in $\wtl{X_2}$ it is enough to check that there is a cellular map of triangle-square complexes $\varphi_{2n-1}\colon F_{2n-1}\to X_2$ locally isometric on each cell such that for each vertex $w$ of $F_{2n-1}$ the induced map $\Lk(w,F_{2n-1}) \to \Lk(\varphi_{2n-1}(w),X_2)$ is injective.
+\begin{proof} Similarly to the proofs of the lemmas \ref{F_embeds_into_X1}, \ref{Fn_embeds_into_X1}, \ref{F_embeds_into_X2} it is enough to check that there is a cellular map of triangle-square complexes $\varphi_{2n-1}\colon F_{2n-1}\to X_2$ locally isometric on each cell such that for each vertex $w$ of $F_{2n-1}$ the induced map $\Lk(w,F_{2n-1}) \to \Lk(\varphi_{2n-1}(w),X_2)$ is injective.
 In figure \ref{flat_2_2} we present such map for $n=2$.
 We will now construct such map directly in a similar fashion to the proof of lemma \ref{Fn_embeds_into_X1}.
+Again, we will use the fact that each cell in the complex $X_2$ is defined uniquely by its edges which allows us to only define them map $\varphi_{2n-1}$ on edges of the flat $F_{2n-1}$.

 Let the polygon $D_{2n-1}$ be defined as in the proof of the lemma \ref{Fn_embeds_into_X1}.
 We will now set the Cartesian coordinates on $D_{2n-1}$ in such a way that the point $(0,0)$ is the center of the hexagon used in the construction and $((1/2,-\sqrt{3}/2),(1,0)), ((1,0),(1/2,\sqrt{3}/2)), ((1/2,\sqrt{3}/2),(-1/2,\sqrt{3}/2))$ are edges of the hexagon to which the rectangles are glued.
 Now let $E_{2n-1}$ be a polygon defined as a union of $D_{2n-1}$ and $D_{2n-1}$ translated by vector $(3/2+\sqrt{3}n-\sqrt{3}/2, -n+1/2-\sqrt{3}/2)$.
 It is easy to check that we can tile a plane by translation of $E_{2n-1}$ of form $(A(2\sqrt{3}n-\sqrt{3}+3),B(\sqrt{3}+2n-1))$ for $A,B\in \ZZ$.
 Such plane treated as a triangle square complex is in fact isomorphic to the plane $F_{2n-1}$.
 We will now define a map $\psi_{2n-1}$ on $E_n$.